Prince Henry, Duke of Gloucester: Residences

-During the early years of their marriage, the Duke and Duchess of Gloucester lived first at the Royal Pavilion in Aldershot, near the barracks of the Duke's regiment.
-"It was a very simple cabin", recalled the Duchess of Gloucester, and "the only royal thing about it was my husband's presence".
-After his father's death, the Duke bought Barnwell Manor in 1938.
-The purchase price for the buildings and four tenanted farms was £37,500; in her memoirs, Princess Alice describes this amount as "the greater part of the money left to Prince Henry by the King."
-However, records of financial negotiations resulting from the abdication of Edward VIII state that Prince Henry received a legacy of £750,000 from his father's private fortune.
+During the early years of their marriage, Henry and Alice lived at the Royal Pavilion, Aldershot, near the barracks of Henry's regiment.
+Alice later recalled that "It was a very simple cabin," and "the only royal thing about it was my husband's presence."
+After his father's death, Henry bought Barnwell Manor in 1938.
+The price for the house and four tenanted farms was £37,500; in her memoirs, Alice described this as "the greater part of the money left to Prince Henry by the King."
+However, records of the financial arrangements following the abdication of Edward VIII state that Henry received a legacy of £750,000 from his father’s private fortune.

-In 1937 the couple were given York House in St James's Palace as a London residence.
-Later relocating to Apartment 1, Kensington Palace in November 1969.
+In 1937, Henry and Alice were given York House, St James's Palace, as their London residence.
+Prior to 1948, the couple also had use of Nottingham Cottage.
+They moved to Apartment 1, Kensington Palace, in November 1969.

-Following Prince Henry's appointment as Governor-General of Australia in 1945, the tenanted parts of the Barnwell Estate were sold for £47,500.
-Upon their return to the United Kingdom the surrounding farms were gradually repurchased during the 1940s, 50s and 60s, until the estate once again comprised its original size of 5,000 acres.
+Following Henry's appointment as Governor-General of Australia in 1945, the tenanted parts of the Barnwell estate were sold for £47,500.
+After his return to the United Kingdom, the surrounding farms were gradually repurchased during the 1940s, 1950s, and 1960s, restoring the estate to its original size of 5,000 acres.